Ranking every centre-back Man Utd have signed since Jaap Stam left

 The defender may not have been able to live up to that huge price tag, but he has definitely shored up United’s leaky defence.

-Solskjaer has been particularly impressed by Maguire’s leadership qualities and the centre-back has already been named as the official club captain.
+Solskjaer has been particularly impressed by Maguire’s leadership qualities, choosing him as the official club captain.

 — Manchester United (@ManUtd) April 19, 2020